Maine Coons are adored for their medium to long-haired coats, but is there a short-haired Maine Coon too? Let’s find

 Are all Maine Coons long-haired?

 The Maine Coon can be classed as a medium to long-haired cat and even cats from the same litter can have different lengths of coat.

 Maine Coons are not naturally short-haired cats.
 If you ever see a short-haired purebred Maine Coon it will most likely have been shaved or had its fur trimmed.

 If you have an adult cat and are convinced it is a short-haired Maine Coon it could have some Maine Coon in its genes.

 The Maine Coon Coat

-A Maine Coon has a distinctive long-haired, coat which consists of long glossy, slightly coarse guard hairs and medium-length silky-soft insulating hairs.
+A Maine Coon has a distinctive long-haired, coat that consists of long glossy, slightly coarse guard hairs and medium-length silky-soft insulating hairs.

 It’s the shaggy unevenness of the Maine Coon’s coat that really sets it apart from other long-haired breeds.